ChauuNhatDuyyIT/ChauuNhatDuyyIT/README.md

 # 💫About Me :
 Hello!
 I'm Chauu Nhat Duyy, a passionate young programmer from Vietnam.
 I love exploring the vast and ever-evolving world of technology.
 Besides coding, here are a few things I enjoy:

--🏀 Sports: I'm an avid sports enthusiast, especially soccer and volleyball./n -🎵 Music: I have a diverse taste in music, ranging from classic rock to electronic./n -🎬 Movies: I enjoy watching movies from various genres, and I'm always up for a good film./n -📚 Reading: I love delving into interesting books, both fiction and non-fiction./n -🎮 Gaming: I'm a gamer at heart and enjoy playing a variety of video games./n -☕ Coffee: A good cup of coffee is my perfect companion while coding and reading./n -I believe in continuous learning and staying curious about the world around me.
-Let's connect and share our experiences!/n
+-🏀 Sports: I'm an avid sports enthusiast, especially soccer and volleyball.
+-🎵 Music: I have a diverse taste in music, ranging from classic rock to electronic.
+-🎬 Movies: I enjoy watching movies from various genres, and I'm always up for a good film.
+-📚 Reading: I love delving into interesting books, both fiction and non-fiction.
+-🎮 Gaming: I'm a gamer at heart and enjoy playing a variety of video games.
+-☕ Coffee: A good cup of coffee is my perfect companion while coding and reading.
+-I believe in continuous learning and staying curious about the world around me.
+Let's connect and share our experiences!